bitnami/containers/bitnami/elasticsearch/README.md

 ### 7.12.0-debian-10-r0

 * Elasticsearch 7.12.0 version or later are licensed under the Elastic License that is not currently accepted as an Open Source license by the Open Source Initiative (OSI).
 * Elasticsearch 7.12.0 version or later are including x-pack plugin installed by default.
-Follow official documentation to use it.
+Follow the official documentation to use it.

 ### 6.8.5-debian-9-r0, 6.8.5-ol-7-r1, 7.4.2-debian-9-r10, 7.4.2-ol-7-r27

-* Arbitrary user ID(s) when running the container with a non-privileged user are not supported (only `1001` UID is allowed).
+* Arbitrary user ID(s) when running the container with a non-privileged user is not supported (only `1001` UID is allowed).
 * This is temporary solution while Elasticsearch maintainers address an issue with ownership/permissions when installing plugins.
 Issue reported at: https://github.com/bitnami/bitnami-docker-elasticsearch/issues/50

 ### 6.8.2-debian-9-r36, 6.8.2-ol-7-r36, 7.3.1-debian-9-r8, 7.3.1-ol-7-r13